Samir-atra/Challenges_and_Competitions/Kaggle_Challenge_Fake_or_Real:_The_Impostor_Hunt_in_Texts/README.md

 # Fake or Real: The Impostor Hunt in Texts

 This repository contains solutions for the Kaggle challenge "Fake or Real: The Impostor Hunt in Texts".
-The goal of the challenge is to distinguish between real human-written texts and fake AI-generated texts.
+Organized by the european space agency ESA ,The goal of the challenge is to distinguish between real human-written texts and fake AI-generated texts.

 The `baseline-solution.ipynb` notebook implements and evaluates several approaches to tackle this problem.